COeXISTENCE-PROJECT/RouteRL/README.md

 <!-- start intro -->

-RouteRL is a multi-agent reinforcement learning environment for urban route choice that simulates the coexistence of human and Automated Vehicles (AVs) in city networks.
+RouteRL is a multi-agent reinforcement learning environment for urban route choice that simulates the coexistence of human drivers and Automated Vehicles (AVs) in city networks.

 - The main class is [TrafficEnvironment](https://github.com/COeXISTENCE-PROJECT/RouteRL/blob/main/routerl/environment/environment.py) and is a [PettingZoo](https://pettingzoo.farama.org/index.html) AEC API environment.
 - There are two types of agents in the environment and are both represented by the [BaseAgent](https://github.com/COeXISTENCE-PROJECT/RouteRL/blob/3d2ca55e4474eee062f161c42f47a212b3936377/routerl/environment/agent.py#L14) class.